List of A Series of Unfortunate Events characters: The Woman with Hair But No Beard

 The Woman with Hair But No Beard is a low deep-voiced associate of the Man with a Beard But No Hair where they are the latest members of Count Olaf's theatre troupe.
 Her "aura of menace" even frightens Count Olaf and Lemony Snicket states that he refused to write down her real name.

 She and the Man with a Beard But No Hair first appeared in The Slippery Slope where they congratulate Count Olaf for setting fire to the Caligari Carnival and gave him the coveted Snicket File when they meet him at the Mortmain Mountains.
 After some eagles are summoned to abduct the Snow Scouts, the Man with a Beard But No Hair and the Woman with Hair But No Beard escape on some of them telling Count Olaf that they will see them at the Hotel Denouement.

 In The Penultimate Peril, the Woman with Hair But No Beard and the Man with a Beard But No Hair served as judges alongside Justice Strauss at the trial of the Baudelaire children and Count Olaf.
 When Count Olaf starts the fire at the Hotel Denouement, the Woman with Hair But No Beard was last seen on the first floor where she directs the blindfolded Frank and Ernest to the elevator.
 It is left uncertain if the Woman with Hair But No Beard survived the fire at the Hotel Denouement.

 In the TV series, she is played by Beth Grant.
 She has a plain and feminine voice in the series and was a mother figure and mentor of sorts to Olaf.
 She constantly viewed him as a disappointment and even scoffs at his quest to acquire the Baudelaire fortune.
 She ends up taking an interest in Esmé and begins giving her perks over Olaf.
 In "The Grim Grotto" Pt.
 1, the Woman with Hair But No Beard and the Man with a Beard But No Hair pre-pay for a submarine to be used by Esmé.
 In "The Penultimate Peril" Pt.
 2, the Woman with Hair But No Beard pose as judges at the trial of the Baudelaires and Count Olaf where they find the Baudelaires guilty.
-In contrast to the novel, she chastises Olaf for burning down the Hotel Denouement when he claimed to the people in the lobby that the fire warning is a fake.
+In contrast to the novel, she chastises Olaf for not burning down the Hotel Denouement when he claimed to the people in the lobby that the fire warning is a fake.
 Count Olaf responds by leaving her and the Man with a Beard But No Hair behind as Justice Strauss shouts that they are a disgrace to the legal profession.